Getting help for your partner

 Providing ongoing support

 Depending on the diagnosis, your role in taking the lead in the care of your partner, baby and other children will need to be considered.
 In the case of severe mental health problems like bipolar disorder, peurperal psychosis, or severe depression or anxiety, your partner may need to go to hospital for a period of time and then once their symptoms have become more stable, you will need to provide ongoing supervision and support to them.

 Below are some additional tips which can be useful for you as you support your partner on the road to recovery:

-- Learn what you can about the condition – now that you have a diagnosis.
-This will help you to understand and provide a context for her symptoms and behaviour.
+Now that you have a diagnosis, learning more will help you to understand and provide a context for her symptoms and behaviour.
 It is invaluable to understand the importance of medication and/or therapy and it’s role in the recovery process

-- Identify triggers – that may make things more difficult for your partner, and consider ways that you can reduce their impact.
+Try and identify triggers that may make things more difficult for your partner, and consider ways that you can reduce their impact.

 Sometimes when you are both living through the experience, as your partner begins to recover, you begin to forget how bad things were initially.
 Take note and celebrate small gains along the way.
 This can remind you both that progress is being made, and encourage you to keep going.